barronwei/ilp-settlement-general/README.md

 If a platform such as Stripe requires an indirect payment flow in which a token needs to be authorized, supplying an additional method to the plugin, `embarkTransactionRequest`, will allow the engine to supply the token during the request for `PaymentDetails` via this function.
 Moreover, the engine assumes that `settleOutgoingTransaction` will resolve the token.

 In addition, `configureAPI` and `subscribeAPI` are available to set up any platform's API.
 If `subscribeAPI` is not provided, the engine assumes that webhooks are needed to listen for incoming transactions and sets that route up.

-This abstraction also currently has a miscellaneous endpoint `accounts/:id/misc` to accept any post requests that can be handled by the `handleIncomingMisc` method.

 ## TODO